Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

 Using the sum of the above, assert that `total <= token.balanceOf(rewardsManager)`
 ```

-### Implementing the Total Supply Solvency Property
+### Implementing the total supply solvency property

-We can now implement the first property in the `Properties` contract as:
+We can then use the pseudocode to guide the implementation of the first property in the `Properties` contract:

 ```javascript
     function property_totalSupplySolvency() public {